emilio-cartoni/REAL2021_starter_kit/README.md

 ![REAL2021 banner](https://raw.githubusercontent.com/wiki/emilio-cartoni/REAL2021_starter_kit/images/banner2021.gif)
 Starting kit for the [REAL2021 competition on Robot open-Ended Autonomous Learning](https://eval.ai/web/challenges/challenge-page/1134/overview).

+The REAL Competition is an online challenge, open to everyone, aimed at building a robot controller that autonomously learns to interact with an environment in an open-ended way, without being instructed specifically for a task.

-Competition will start on August 23rd and will last up to mid December 2021.
+Competition has started on August 23rd and will last up to mid December 2021.

 ## Index
 * [Install the software](#install-the-software)